In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 My name is Rachel McCrickard and I am the CEO and Founder of Motivo.

-I’m Rachel McCrickard, the CEO and Founder of Motivo.
-I’m also a Licensed Marriage and Family Therapist and an AAMFT Approved Clinical Supervisor.
-I’d like to tell you a little about Motivo’s origin story, and why we are so passionate about telesupervision.
+I’d like to tell you a little about Motivo’s origin story and why we are so passionate about increasing access to clinical supervision.

-When it was all said and done, I had paid just over $8,000 for my supervision hours and had racked up hundreds of hours in the car to obtain them.
-I mean, I like podcasts as much as the next gal, but, that’s a lot of hours behind the wheel!
+When it was all said and done, I had paid several thousand dollars for my supervision hours and had racked up hundreds of hours in the car to obtain them.

 Those of us who have lived it know exactly what I’m talking about.

-I have a friend who calls the years in between graduate school and licensure “pre-licensure purgatory.”
+I have a friend who calls the years between graduate school and licensure “pre-licensure purgatory.”

 Yep.
-That’s exactly what those years feels like.
+That’s exactly what those years feel like.

 How many hours do I have now?